Flagsmith/flagsmith-jira-integration/README.md

 ### Log in with an Atlassian API token

-Create or use an existing Atlassian API token to log in to the CLI.
+Create an Atlassian API token to log in to the CLI.
 The CLI uses your token when running commands.

 1. Go to <https://id.atlassian.com/manage/api-tokens>.
 1. Click Create API token.